 The Company manages the capital structure and makes adjustments to it in light of changes in economic condition and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash and cash equivalents and investments.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the year ended 31 December 2012.
+There were no changes in the Company's approach to capital management during the year ended 31 December 2013.
 Neither the Company nor its subsidiaries is subject to externally imposed capital requirements.

-b) Credit Risk
+c) Credit Risk

 Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's cash and cash equivalents and amounts receivable.
 The Company manages its credit risk relating to cash and cash equivalents by dealing only with highly-rated Canadian financial institutions.
-As at 31 December 2012, amounts receivable of \$26,600 (31 December 2011 - \$67,195, 1 January 2011 - \$21,598) was comprised of Harmonized Sales Tax receivable of \$26,142 (31 December 2011 - \$34,014, 1 January 2011 - \$21,598), interest receivable of \$458 (31 December 2011 - \$12,206, 1 January 2011 - \$Nil) and other receivables of \$Nil (31 December 2011 - \$20,975, 1 January 2011 - \$Nil).
+As at 31 December 2013, amounts receivable of \$28,634 (31 December 2012 - \$26,600) was comprised of Goods and Services Tax/Harmonized Sales Tax receivable of \$16,524 (31 December 2012 - \$26,142), interest receivable of \$274 (31 December 2012 - \$458) and other receivables of \$11,836 (31 December 2012 - \$Nil).
 As a result, credit risk is considered insignificant.